mattyams/arisutea-pcb-rgb/README.md

 # Case Files for Ponoko

 Case files are updated to reflect changes to the full backspace on switch 59 and can be found in the hardware folder under [arisutea-case](https://github.com/mattyams/arisutea-pcb/tree/master/hardware/arisutea-case).
-The case just came in this week (3/6/2021) and it works very well with the changes I made to the full backspace and addition of the stablizer on the prototypes designed by CorruptedJef and robotictomato.
+The case I ordered with these changes just came in this week (3/6/2021) and it works very well with the changes I made to the full backspace and addition of the stablizer on the prototypes designed by CorruptedJef and robotictomato.

 ![Ponoko-case-1](https://raw.githubusercontent.com/mattyams/arisutea-pcb/master/graphics/20210306_192729.jpg)
 ![Ponoko-case-2](https://raw.githubusercontent.com/mattyams/arisutea-pcb/master/graphics/20210306_195154.jpg)